🎯 TL;DR — Quick Answer

 Debt Consolidation

 High-interest debt — credit cards, business lines of credit, personal loans — can be consolidated into a single mortgage payment at a lower effective cost.
-This strategy improves monthly cash flow and simplifies financial management, though it does convert unsecured debt into secured debt backed by your property.
+This improves monthly cash flow and simplifies financial management, though it does convert unsecured debt into secured debt backed by your property.

 Home Improvement